kevwalsh/carota/_posts/2015-01-06-what-to-bring.md

 #### If you're Camping

 * Food: Depending on how many of you are camping we might structure a bit some meals to make them feel seamless
-* all your sleeping stuff
+* Tent, sleeping & cooking stuff
-* You won't have access to the house but there'll be an outdoor shower and kitchen set up
+* You won't have access to the house but there'll be an outdoor shower, kitchen, toilets set up